 Some women – because of their health history – may need to have a different screening schedule for cervical cancer.

 Please see our document called Cervical Cancer: Prevention and Early Detection for more information.

 Endometrial (uterine) cancer

 The American Cancer Society recommends that at the time of menopause, all women should be told about the risks and symptoms of endometrial cancer.
 Women should report any unexpected bleeding or spotting to their doctors.

 Some women – because of their history – may need to consider having a yearly endometrial biopsy.
 Please talk with your doctor about your history.

 See our document called Endometrial Cancer for more information.

 The American Cancer Society does not recommend tests to screen for lung cancer in people who are at average risk of this disease.
 However, the ACS does have screening guidelines for individuals who are at high risk of lung cancer due to cigarette smoking.
 If you meet all of the following criteria then you might be a candidate for screening:

 - In fairly good health

-For more information on the lung cancer screening guidelines, please see “Can non-small cell lung cancer be found early?” in our document Lung cancer (non-small cell) for more information.
+For more information on the lung cancer screening guidelines, please see our document Lung Cancer Prevention and Early Detection.